KenKundert/why-invest-in-bitcoin/README.rst

 the entire world's economy.
 Apple has been a great stock to own in the past, but now its growth is limited; it is near the end of its range.
 What is unusual about bitcoin is that it is at the beginning of its range.
-In its 10 years of life it has increased in value tremendously.
-However it is still relatively small, but it has a vast $200T total available market.
+In its 10 years of life it has proven itself by remaining completely reliable while producing a tremendous run up in value.
+However, it is still relatively small, but it has a vast $200T total available market.
 It also benefits from the network effect, which causes it both to grow quickly and repel competitors.
-Bitcoin currently represents an unprecedented opportunity for those that seize the moment.
+Bitcoin currently represents an unprecedented opportunity for those see it and seize it.

 .. image:: btc_usd.svg
     :width: 100%